“Where Professionals Connect”

 This is about the highlights from my 70 years of membership in the Engineers Club of Dayton.
 First I will show you a brief video of the early years of the Club.
 I would like you to see and hear Charles F. Kettering, Col. Edward A. Deeds and Orville Wright.
 They will be in the Library.
-[Link to Video] You will also see the Ivory Room, now the Wright Room.
+You will also see the Ivory Room, now the Wright Room.
 I want you to see the pool tables, as that is another highlight in my early years.
 The Ivory Room got its name from the huge tusks on either side of the fireplace.
 I understand they were from an elephant shot by Col. Deeds.

 I joined the Engineers Club September 8, 1937.
 I was working at Delco Products in the Process Engineering Department.
 Several of us belonged to the Club.
 We would rush to the Club at noon, grab a bite to eat in the dining room, and go to the Ivory Room.
 There we would spend about 20 minutes playing billiards.
 Several older members had a lock on the pool tables.
 Woe betide anybody else trying to use the pool tables.